12 Substation Protection Equipment You Must Recognize

 7. Circuit breaker

 A circuit breaker device automatically cuts off the system's power supply whenever a malfunction or short circuit develops.
-It minimizes damage at the fault's site by quickly detecting and isolating faults.
+It minimizes damage at the fault site by quickly detecting and isolating faults.
+The circuit breakers stop the extremely high fault currents.

+These currents may be ten or more times the currents used during regular operation.
 You can use a variety of criteria and applications to build circuit breakers.
-However, the most widely used circuit breakers, in general, are vacuum circuit breakers, air circuit breakers, SF6 circuit breakers, and so on.
+The most widely used circuit breakers include vacuum circuit breakers and air circuit breakers.
+SF6 circuit breakers and others are also common.

 8. Relays